UniquityVentures/frontend-vue/src/apps/classrooms/classesAppStructure.md

 - We will go with the classroom-first approach - the reason is as follows:
   - Classroom is a `PrimaryKey` on Subject.
 This means that each subject is inherently bound to a single classroom.
   - So it has already been established, that subjects are inside classrooms.
 We just haven't implemented it in the frontend yet.

+## Further problems with the classroom-first approach:

+- There are cases where different students in the same classroom have a different set of subjects.
+There could be a student enrolled in class 10A who only switches classes for a single subject, which he studies in class 10C.
+This is not possible in the current approach.
+- There are a few ways to solve this:
+  - Enforcing the Subjects-inside-classrooms relationship: This means that each subject will be inside a classroom.
+In this method - students will be enrolled in a classroom, and they will only have access to the Subjects inside that classroom.
+They can join a subset of the subjects of the classroom they are enrolled in.
+Students will need to be enrolled in multiple classrooms.
+  - Separating the Classroom and Subject apps: Subjects and Classrooms are ManyToMany, each subject can now be in multiple classrooms.
+So now we can control which classrooms can have which subjects openly.
+We no longer need to give Students access to multiple classrooms, we can just add this subject to their classroom.
+This seems like the right choice.

+## Implementation plan:

+- Now classrooms and subjects are different apps again.
+- Student is assigned to a single classroom.
+He can join any number of subjects.
+- Classroom and Subjects are ManyToMany.
+- Don't focus on the names of 'Classroom' or 'Subject'.
+'Classroom' is basically an entity that a Student cannot have multiple of and 'Subject' is basically an entity that a Student can have multiple of.
+These entities are ManyToMany with each other, so any combination is possible.